wp-sms/wp-sms/readme.txt

 1. Upload `wp-sms` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. To display the SMS newsletter form, go to Themes → Widgets, and add a WP SMS Subscribe form.
-4. If you're using the wp-sms-pro as well, don't forget to enter your license key on Pro Pack → General
+4. If you're using the WP SMS Pro as well, don't forget to enter your license key on SMS → Settings → License

 If you need more information, please [click here](https://wp-sms-pro.com/resources/installation/).